discordeno/discordeno/website/docs/examples/reactionroles.md

 }
 ```

-And if we add the last few lines of desired properties for the one that we are using in this final piece of code we are done, let's go to the `src/index.ts` and add them:
+In this final piece of code, we use some desired properties.
+Let's go to the `src/index.ts` file and add the last few lines of desired properties!

 ```ts
 // REST OF YOUR CODE